YottaDB/YDBDoc/ProgGuide/commands.rst

    5
    YDB>

-This FOR loop has a control variable, i, which has the value one (1) on the first iteration, then the value two (2), and so on, until in the last iteration i has the value five (5).
+This FOR loop has a control variable, i, which has the value one (1) on the first iteration, then the value two (2), and so on until in the last iteration, i has the value five (5).
 The FOR terminates because incrementing i would cause it to exceed the limit.
 Notice that i is not incremented beyond the limit.

 Example: